spiri2/PokeDB/README.md

 `/stats`

-Provides stats for pokemon data in a 24 hour period, provides the aevrage amount of pokemon data you get in a 7 day period, and provides account stats.
+Provides stats for pokemon data in a 24 hour period, provides the average amount of pokemon data you get in a 7 day period, provides account stats, and device stats.

 `/RDM update`